marieltv/rag_assistant/README.md

 ## Key design decisions

 ### Hybrid BM25 + vector search
 Pure embedding search misses exact keyword matches; pure keyword search misses paraphrases.
-Following the [jamwithai hybrid pattern](https://github.com/jamwithai/beginner-local-rag-system), we combine BM25 and FAISS results with Reciprocal Rank Fusion — no OpenSearch server required.
+We combine BM25 and FAISS results with Reciprocal Rank Fusion — no OpenSearch server required.

 ### Local sentence-transformer embeddings
 `all-mpnet-base-v2` runs on CPU with no embedding API cost and typically gives better recall on articles and PDFs than small OpenAI embedding models for local document Q&A.